SNH48Live/SNH48Live/data/claims.md

 | Bang Bang - Jessie J<br>Sound recording<br>1:35:45 - 1:36:28 | UMG<br>On behalf of: USM | Monetized by copyright owner |
 | Audiovisual content<br>2:01 - 4:33 | WebTVAsia (Music) | Monetized by copyright owner |

+Viewing restrictions:
+- Unavailable on some devices: Your video can't be played on some devices.
+This can include mobile phones, video game consoles, or set-top boxes.

 ---

 [20170928 SNH48 Team XⅡ 代号XⅡ 47](https://youtube.com/watch?v=EjVQLRcZW-k)